fluid-project/infusion/README.txt

            js/
            swfupload/

-Both bundles include a single JavaScript file, fluid-components/js/Fluid-all.js, that is a combination of all other source files.
+Both bundles also include a single JavaScript file, fluid-components/js/Fluid-all.js, that is a combination of all other source files.
+This script is compressed and suitable for production use.
 Developers can include this single file in their pages to provide all the necessary support for the Fluid component Library.

 In the deployment bundle, the JavaScript source has been minified: comments and whitespace have been removed.
 Developers wishing to learn about the Fluid code, or debug their applications,